 I saw an article in Backpacker magazine, a couple of years ago, about Hiking Poles.
 In it, the author mentioned seeing Europeans using their snow poles as hiking poles to help with mountain ascents.

-I lived in German Bavaria for four years, where mountain hiking is very popular.
+I lived in German Bavaria for four years, where mountain hiking (nordic walking) is very popular.
 I think every hiker I saw had a hiking pole of some kind.
 It seems much less so, over here.
 For me, it's not a matter of using hiking poles being a "popular" or "fashionable" thing to do, it is just common sense.
-Using hiking poles and walking sticks will save your bacon when traveling in the backcountry -- as it has mine, many times--and, in addition, will prolong the life of your legs, feet, and, especially, knees.
+Using hiking poles and walking sticks will save your bacon when traveling in the backcountry -- as it has mine, many times -- and, in addition, will prolong the life of your legs, feet, and, especially, knees.